 THE DETAILS: The momentary glow that appears above the heads of the astronauts in some TV pictures isn’t a studio light reflected by the hypothetical wires used to simulate low lunar gravity.
 It's usually a reflection off the radio antenna located at the top of the astronauts' backpack.

-This glow is often brightly colored because the color TV camera used on the Moon was actually a black-and-white camera fitted with a color wheel (Figure 6-17).
+The color TV camera used on the Moon actually had a black-and-white sensor with a color wheel (Figure 6.6-4) in front of it.
 The colored filters on this wheel rotated rapidly in front of the camera's sensor so as to generate a sequence of monochrome images filtered in red, green and yellow.
 These filtered images were then blended and processed electronically on Earth to reconstitute the original colors of the scene.

 This system was sturdy and lightweight, but it had the drawback that if an object flashed rapidly in front of the camera it was caught by only one of the colored filters, acquiring a false coloring in the electronic processing.

-Figure 6-17.
+Figure 6.6-4.
 The rotating color filters of a lunar TV camera.

 In other instances, the apparent reflection of light on wires is a compression artifact: a false image detail generated by repeated conversion and compression of a video, for example for posting on the Internet.
 This sort of effect occurs in any digital video or photograph that is compressed and converted several times.